Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 Neat.

-Now, if the receiver receives something like this...
+Now, if the receiver receives a request similar to the one below...

 ~~~bash
 curl -d '{"path":"/unknown_people/unknown220.jpg"}' http://192.168.99.100:30251/image/post
 ~~~

-...it will look for an image called unknown220.jpg, locate an image in the known_folder that corresponds to the person on the unknown image and return an id of the person that matches that image name with an inner join select.
+...it will look for an image called unknown220.jpg under `/unknown_people`; locate an image in the known_folder that corresponds to the person on the unknown image and return an id of the person that matches that image name with an inner join select.

 Looking at logs you should see something like this: